Alright, who’s ready for the Super Bowl this Sunday?

 - While the shrimp is in the oven, make the creamy cilantro lime dipping sauce.

-- To do this, combine the plain Almond Dream non-dairy yogurt with the garlic, cilantro, lime juice, sea salt, ground cumin, and black pepper.
+To do this, combine the greek yogurt with the garlic, cilantro, lime juice, sea salt, ground cumin, and black pepper.
 (If you don’t like raw garlic, you could use powdered garlic instead.)